trevorwslee/UNOR4WiFiExperiments/README.md

 # A Simple Remote Virtual Joystick to Control the LEDs

-Lets do something, hopefully, more interesting -- use a Joystick to control the LEDs, but use a virtual one, and remotely on your Android phone, with the help of DumbDisplay.
+Let's do something, hopefully, more interesting -- use a Joystick to control the LEDs, but use a virtual one, and remotely on your Android phone, with the help of DumbDisplay.

 *For some background of DumbDisplay, you may want to refer to the post [Blink Test With Virtual Display, DumbDisplay](https://www.instructables.com/Blink-Test-With-Virtual-Display-DumbDisplay/)*